-Featuring vernal pools and restored native plants, Camino Corto is a great natural open space to explore.
-Over 20 acres in size, there are educational/interpretive signs, Camino Corto Creek, trails, and opportunities to see many species of birds including Great Blue Herons and White-tailed Kites.
+Featuring vernal pools, restored native plants and quiet beauty, Camino Corto is a great natural open space to explore in Isla Vista.
+Over 20 acres in size, there are trails, educational/interpretive signs, and opportunities to see many species of birds including Great Blue Herons, Great Horned Owls and White-tailed Kites.

 West of Camino Corto between Estero Rd and El Colegio Rd, Isla Vista

 Birdwatching, Hiking, Relaxing, Running, Viewing (mountains), Walking, Watchable Wildlife

 Part of an important wildlife corridor consisting of a series of semi-contiguous open spaces along the coastal mesa, Camino Corto is especially valuable because it contains vernal pools.
 What are vernal pools?
 They are seasonal (winter to spring), shallow water bodies, ranging from puddles to small lakes, which collect winter and spring rain.
 Under the pools are a layer of hard clay or bedrock.

 Not so fun fact: more than 90% of California’s vernal pools have been eliminated, so protecting vernal pool habitat is very important to many species.

 Just to the east of the Open Space (across Camino Corto) is Del Sol Vernal Pool Reserve, which also contains vernal pools, native plants, interpretive signs and nature trails.